 Olive Grove: Our full report

-The contemporary design and décor of the guesthouse has been carefully thought out.
-The minimalist style is softened by lanterns and printed fabrics, while the neutral shades of grey and green are reminiscent of the olive trees growing outside.
+The contemporary design and décor of the Olive Grove has been carefully thought out.
+The minimalist style is softened by lanterns and locally printed fabrics, while the neutral shades of grey and green are reminiscent of the olive trees growing outside.

-Upstairs at the Olive Guesthouse there's a pretty patio area with a small plunge pool, garden chairs and sunloungers set under umbrellas.
-The guesthouse also has its very own small wellness centre offering a range of massages, though treatments must be prebooked.
+Up a level at the Olive Guesthouse there's a pretty patio area with a small plunge pool, garden chairs and sunloungers set under umbrellas.
+The guesthouse even has its own small wellness centre offering a range of massages, though treatments must be prebooked.

-Olive Grove Guesthouse has a total of 11 rooms – five ‘standard’, five ‘luxury’, and an ‘executive suite’ – all with air conditioning and all beautifully furnished to a similar standard.
+Olive Grove Guesthouse has a total of 11 rooms – five "standard", five "'luxury", and an "executive suite" – all with air conditioning and all beautifully furnished to a similar standard.
 Natural-coloured cement and stone have been used for the floors, shelving, bathrooms and even the bed bases, while individually selected fixtures and fittings are made from wrought iron, bronze or tin.
-This contemporary design is offset by white cotton linen bedding, luxurious down duvets and exceptionally fluffy towels!
-Satellite television, a tea and coffee station and a minibar are standard; white kimonos add a touch of class; and waffle-weave slippers and hot water bottles are a warming treat during the winter months.
+Mosaics and lanterns create a slight Moroccan feel to the rooms.
+This contemporary design is offset by white cotton linen bedding, luxurious down duvets and fluffy towels.
+Satellite television, a tea and coffee station and a well-stocked minibar – including nuts and crisps – are standard; white kimonos add a touch of class; and waffle-weave slippers and hot-water bottles are a warming treat during the winter months.
 Each room has an en-suite bathroom, all with a shower and toilet.
 Two of the standard and one of the luxury rooms have a shower only, whilst the rest also have a bath.

-- The five ‘standard’ rooms are on the ground floor.
-Although beautifully furnished to the same high standard as the 'luxury' rooms, their location is not as attractive.
-Three of them lead directly off the veranda. so can feel a little dark, and noise tends to filter in from both the dining area on the veranda and the reception.
+- The five "standard" rooms are on the ground floor.
+Although beautifully furnished to the same high standard as the 'luxury' rooms, their location is not as attractive, and thus they are priced a little lower.
+Three of them lead directly off the veranda, so can feel a little dark, and noise tends to filter in from both the dining area on the veranda and the reception.
 The other two are in a separate building next to the pool patio area.
-Taking this into account, these rooms are priced a little lower than the ‘luxury’ rooms.

-- Also upstairs, is a particularly spacious executive suite, which has a large bedroom, roomy and luxurious bathroom and adjacent lounge with a day bed, chairs and tables.
+- A particularly spacious executive suite, also upstairs, has a large bedroom, a roomy and luxurious bathroom and an adjacent lounge with a day bed, chairs and tables.

 The service at Olive Grove is warm and professional.
-On our stays over the years, most recently in June 2014, we have appreciated the friendly welcome from the team here and their attentive service throughout our stay.
-We've found them ready with a restaurant recommendation or information for any onward journey in Namibia, and willing to reserve a table or book a day trip when requested.
+On our stays over the years, most recently in December 2015, we have appreciated the friendly welcome from the team here and their attentive service throughout our stay.
+We've found them ready with restaurant recommendations or information for any onward journey in Namibia, and willing to reserve a table or book a day trip when requested.
 And while check-out time from the rooms is 10.00am, luggage can be left with the reception staff while guests continue to use the guesthouse facilities or explore the city before departing.

 Food & drink